 (just be careful not to get it so close that your needle hits it...I've done that before...yikes)

 Also...notice that I am sewing in the same direction that I have pressed the seam allowance.

 It's always a good idea to do that whenever possible.

 After stitching...press these seams open.

-Take note that I do not always press my seams open...only when working with small blocks.
+Take note that I do not always press my seams open...only when working with small or bulky blocks.

 After pressing open from the back...give the front a quick press so that it will be nice and flat.

 *Important...remember to PRESS your blocks.